ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/coarse-woody-debris/plot-and-transects.md

-# Plots and Transects protocols
+# Plots and Transects Protocols

 The following examples are applicable to both the 'plots' and 'transects' sub-protocols of the Coarse Woody Debris module.